 Arizona is an “equitable distribution” state in which property acquired during a marriage must be divided between divorcing spouses in an equitable fashion.
 Under the law, equitable does not always mean equal.
 Homes, cars, treasured heirlooms and even marital debts can be apportioned by a court however it sees fit, provided each party receives what it considers an equitable share.
 A good lawyer can step in to negotiate with the other side, so that you can keep the assets that are most important to you.

-Michael specifically advises clients on topics including: division of marital debts; concealment of assets/hidden assets; theft of assets; improper expenditures; unauthorized spending down of marital assets; division of retirement, pensions, 401(k)s and IRAs.
+Michael specifically advises clients on topics including: division of marital debts; concealment of assets/hidden assets; theft of assets; improper expenditures; unauthorized spending of marital assets; division of retirement, pensions, 401(k)s and IRAs.

 If negotiation is not possible, Michael's years of trial experience will benefit your case.
 He knows how to prepare cases effectively, and can call upon a forensic accountant, actuary or other expert to aid him in correctly valuing your marital assets or business interests.
 Michael will argue effectively on your behalf so that your “equitable” property division litigation is, in reality, fair to you.